Quakers in Europe: Sweden

 As in all Scandinavian countries, there were Quaker settlements in Sweden from the 1660s well into the 1800s.
 Small groups of Friends are known to have existed in Sweden in the 19th century under the care of Norway Yearly Meeting.
 However, they were prohibited by the Swedish government during the nineteenth century, as no alternatives where allowed to the state church (the Church of Sweden).
 Sweden Yearly Meeting arose spontaneously from a small worship group which met during World War I. In 1937, a number of Swedish Quakers (including :sv:Emilia Norlind) formed Sweden Yearly Meeting, which was recognised by the government as an independent religious society outside the State Church.
 Since 1956, Swedish Friends have had their own Meetinghouse in Stockholm called Kväkargården.
 About seventy kilometres Nirth of Stockholm, the rural Svartbäcken is used for general meetings for business, retreats and children's summer camps.
 Samfundsrådet, a general meeting for business, meets twice a year to carry on business between yearly meetings.

-Well-known Swedish Quakers include Emilia Fogelklou, Jeanna Oterdahl, Elin Wägner, Per Sundberg (sv), and Gunnar Sundberg (sv).
+Notable Swedish Quakers include Emilia Fogelklou, Jeanna Oterdahl, Elin Wägner, Per Sundberg, and Gunnar Sundberg.

 In 2017 there were 130 Friends in the Sweden Yearly Meeting.